Ted Slocum

 maestro-ai

-I find this very compelling.
+Wow!
+That’s cool and very compelling.
 It’s one thing to have a test suite that can validate UI elements and functionality.
-It’s another thing to have a test suite that can validate the presence of defects.
-I’m excited to see how this feature evolves and see how it performs “in production”.
+It’s another thing to have a test suite that can validate the presence of unspecified defects!

 Anywho… Thanks for reading.
-In my next post, I’ll explore Maestro’s cloud environment, CI workflow, and whether LLMs are any good at writing Maestro tests!
+In the next post, I’ll explore Maestro’s cloud environment, CI workflow, and whether LLMs are any good at writing Maestro tests!

 Be well